WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### setupEditor

-Returns an action object used in signalling that editor has initialized with the specified post object and editor settings.
+Returns an action generator used in signalling that editor has initialized with the specified post object and editor settings.

 *Parameters*